 During the summer, you become more aware than ever of how much water you use.
-Whether for your home or a commercial property, you use a lot of water to keep your property running and looking nice.
+Whether for your home or a property, you use a lot of water to keep your property running and looking nice.
 Here are some tips on how you can conserve water in your home to help the environment and cut down on your bills.

 1) Cut down on how often you do laundry.
 Run your machine only when you have a full load.
 This not only increases the longevity and efficiency of your machine, but it also means less water gets consumed in washing.